GenericMappingTools/GMT.jl/docs/src/decorated.md

    Give distances between labels on the plot in your preferred measurement unit.
   *xx* may be a scalar or a string.
 Use strings when appending the units c (cm), i (inch), or p (points).
 - *distmap=xx*\
-   Similar to above but specify distances in map units and append the unit; choose among e (m), f (foot), k (km), M (mile), n (nautical mile) or u (US survey foot), and d (arc degree), m (arc minute), or s (arc second)
+   Like above but specify distances in map units and append the unit; choose among e (m), f (foot), k (km), M (mile), n (nautical mile) or u (US survey foot), and d (arc degree), m (arc minute), or s (arc second)
 - *line=xx*\